polkadot-js/api/UPGRADING.md

 ...
 ```

-The impact of this will be noticable, if you have been importing the old-style type classes from `@polkadot/types`, those imports are not available anymore.
+The impact of this will be noticeable, if you have been importing the old-style type classes from `@polkadot/types`, those imports are not available anymore.
 For creation, just pass everything through the `createType`.

 If a TypeScript user, you can find the updated type (it is a type definition only, not a class), under `@polkadot/types/interfaces`.
 To do type casting, using interfaces -